nitroshare/nitroshare-android/README.md

-> **Warning:** this application, although functional, is currently in alpha state.
+> **Warning:** this application, although functional, is currently in beta.
 In other words, it is not yet stable enough for everyday use.
 Proceed with caution.

 ## NitroShare for Android